Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015: Disclosure Opportunity

 The goal of this law is to bring back the income and assets held abroad back to the country.
 As a result, only an Indian resident gets the opportunity to declare undisclosed assets.
 However, an amendment was made in 2019 in the Act retrospectively, to cover even persons who are non-residents but were resident when the asset was acquired or income was earned outside India.

 The government gives a time frame when someone can disclose assets.
 If the resident holding undisclosed assets declare the assets in the given time frame they are not subject to prosecution.

 The resident may want to disclose assets when they have not submitted a return on time, or if they filled and submitted a return they chose not to include certain assets or even when the taxpayer did not provide all the facts and thus the return could not be evaluated.

 There are instances when a taxpayer does not get the opportunity to disclose the income and assets.
 Information received on or before June 30, 2015, is not considered valid because of the date of the act.
 A resident with unsettled legal offense under the Indian law cannot disclose money.
 Disclosure opportunity is not available when the tax audit is still under surveillance with accordance to Indian tax laws.

 Valuation

-The valuation of undisclosed assets will be done as per Rule 3 of Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Rules, 2015.
+The valuation of undisclosed assets is done as per Rule 3 of Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Rules, 2015.